underscor1ng/PineTS/README.md

 5. **Return syntax**: PineTS can returns an object with the results of the indicator, allowing you to get the results of the indicator in a single call.

 ## Project Goals

+PineTS aims for **full coverage** of Pine Script functions and capabilities.
+The ultimate goal is to enable running **original Pine Script code directly** without manual conversion to PineTS syntax.

 -   Runtime Transpiler
 -   Core Pine Script functions and variables